ariebovenberg/whenever/docs/overview.rst

    -- Jon Skeet

-While the standard library has a single :class:`~datetime.datetime` type, **whenever** provides five different types to represent datetimes.
+While the standard library has a single :class:`~datetime.datetime` type, **whenever** provides five distinct types.
-Each type is designed to communicate intent and prevent common mistakes.
+Each is designed to communicate intent and prevent common mistakes.
+You probably won't need all of them simultaneously in your project.
+Read on to find out which one is right for you.

 .. code-block:: python